rmcrackan/Libation/Source/LibationAvalonia/README.md

 Some limitations of the linux release are:
 - Cannot customize how illegial filename characters are replaced.
 - The Auto-update function is unavailable
-- The "Hangover" app for debugging is not yet available.

 ## Dependencies